PI: Raph Hamers

 - To assess humoral and cellular immune responses following primer and booster vaccine doses, in individuals with and without pre-existing immunity;

 - To assess vaccine reactogenicity, in individuals with and without pre-existing immunity;

 - To characterize SARS-CoV-2 breakthrough infections post-vaccination

-The spread of B.1.617.2 (delta) variant threatens the success of national COVID-19 vaccine programmes, with particular concerns around the potentially reduced effectiveness of CoronaVac/SinoVac against delta infections, although it is yet unclear what will be their impact at scale.
+The spread of variants of concern threatens the success of national COVID-19 vaccine programmes, with particular concerns around the potentially reduced effectiveness of CoronaVac/SinoVac against Omicron infections, although it is yet unclear what will be their impact at scale.
 In order to address these challenges effectively, there is an urgent need to understand the biological consequences of the mutations found in these variants and the consequential impact on their susceptibility to current control measures, including vaccines, drugs and non-pharmaceutical interventions.
 Measuring immune correlates of vaccine-induced protection is key for understanding COVID-19 and development of next-generation vaccines.